Mt. Rainier Fuhrer Finger Route Summit Climb

-All participants must have prior alpine climbing experience either on Rainier or on other major glaciated peaks, and be familiar with basic mountaineering skills including cramponing in firm ice and snow conditions.
-Past experience on multi day backpacking trips is also highly recommended.
-This is a strenuous and more technically demanding summit climb, not for first time climbers.
+This is an advanced level climb requiring previous glacier climbing experience.
+All participants must have prior alpine climbing experience on Rainier or other similar glaciated peaks and be familiar with basic mountaineering skills including cramponing in firm ice and snow conditions.
+As with all IMG programs, a review of basic climbing skills is incorporated into this program's itinerary.
+Additional skills will be taught including multi pitch belayed climbing, lowering, and rappelling.
+Previous experience on multi day backpacking trips is highly recommended.
+This is a strenuous and more technically demanding summit climb, and is not for first time climbers.